Carbonic anhydrase inhibitor: Diuretic

-CSF regulation
+Carbonic anhydrase inhibitors as weak diuretics and saluretics (promotors of sodium chloride excretion).
+Acting principally upon the proximal tubule of the nephron, CAIs incompletely inhibit bicarbonate reabsorption by reducing conversion of carbonic acid to CO2 at the liminal membrane, reducing intracellular conversion of CO2 back to carbonic acid after CO2 has diffused across the membrane from the lumen, and reducing transport of Na+ and bicarbonate out of the cell across the basal membrane.
+Lowered bicarbonate reabsorption results in decreased activity of the apical Na+/H+ exchanger which mediates diuresis.
+The reduced NaCl reabsorption in the proximal tubule is however partially compensated by increased NaCl reabsorption in more distal portions of the nephron (namely the thick ascending limb of loop of Henle).
+The diuretic effect of CAIs is therefore middling, and the principal effect is rather urinary loss of bicarbonate and consequent decrease of blood pH (promotion of metabolic acidosis).

+Inhibition of cerebrospinal fluid production

 Carbonic anhydrase inhibitors may be used to reduce the production of cerebrospinal fluid (CSF) in the brain.
 For instance, a cerebrospinal fluid leak may initially be treated medically with this medication to reduce the volume of leakage, and promote healing of the fistula.
 Similarly, in Idiopathic intracranial hypertension, reduction of CSF production by the choroid plexi may reduce intracranial pressures and reduce symptoms of elevated intracranial pressure such as retroorbital headaches and loss of vision.
 The mechanism is thought to involve inhibition of carbonic anhydrase (CA) within the choroidal epithelial cells, reducing the production of protons which are necessary for the osmotic transport of water and ions which constitute CSF.

 Epilepsy

 Acetazolamide is effective in the treatment of most types of seizures, including generalized tonic-clonic and focal seizures and especially absence seizures, although it has limited utility because tolerance develops with chronic use.
 The drug is occasionally used on an intermittent basis to prevent seizures in catamenial epilepsy.

 The sulfur-containing antiseizure and antimigraine drug topiramate is a weak inhibitor of carbonic anhydrase, particularly subtypes II and IV.
 Whether carbonic anhydrase inhibition contributes to its clinical activity is not known.
 In rare cases, the inhibition of carbonic anhydrase may be strong enough to cause metabolic acidosis of clinical importance.
 Zonisamide is another sulfur containing antiseizure drug that weakly inhibits carbonic anhydrase.

 Sultiame is also an example of an anticonvulsant drug of this class.

 Altitude sickness

 At high altitude, the partial pressure of oxygen is lower and people have to breathe more rapidly to get adequate oxygen.
 When this happens, the partial pressure of CO_{2} in the lungs (pCO_{2}) decreases (is "blown off"), causing a respiratory alkalosis.
-This would normally be compensated by the kidney excreting bicarbonate and causing compensatory metabolic acidosis, but this mechanism takes several days.
-A more immediate treatment is carbonic anhydrase inhibitors, which prevent bicarbonate uptake in the kidney and help correct the alkalosis.
+This would normally be compensated by the kidney excreting bicarbonate and causing compensatory metabolic acidosis, but this homeostatic adaptation takes several days to develop.
+Carbonic anhydrase inhibitors can therefore be used to hasten (or, rather, mimic) acclimatization as these inhibit renal bicarbonate reabsorption, thus counteracting the altitude-related respiratory alkalosis.
 Carbonic anhydrase inhibitors have also been shown to improve chronic mountain sickness.